jtriley-eth/inline-yul-style-guide/README.md

 ## Testing

 Inline assembly performs next to no implicit behavior.
-No checks are performed on the code, so we have to check everything for it.
+No checks are performed implicitly, so we have to check everything for it.

 A unit test should cover each:

 - branch of code
-- invalid arithmetic
+- arithmetic edge case
+  - overflow
+  - underflow
+  - operation with zero
-- invalid data location access
+- data location edge case
+  - returndata
+  - calldata
+  - memory
+  - storage
+  - transient storage

 A fuzz test should cover every entry point with each unit test's cases taken into account.